Car Insurance Savings

 - 3rd party, fire and theft

 - 3rd party only

 It’s worth knowing what the difference is between the covers and what they provide you to make sure your car and most importantly you are protected in case you are in a crash or accident of any kind.

 Comprehensive is the highest level and protects you from damage to your car, even when the accident is your fault.
 As with all policies, terms and conditions are different which means that one comprehensive package will be different from other packages.

-Third party, fire and theft cover the costs of repairing your own vehicle, or if your car is damaged in a fire or stolen.
+3rd party, fire and theft cover the costs if your vehicle needs repairing due to damage, damaged by fire or stolen.

 Third party only insurance

 This policy is the minimum legal requirement, which covers the cost for damage to other people’s property or pays compensation for injuries people or pets incur, in an accident deemed to be your fault.